-In addition to the Tier II PSSL tables, Atlantic PIRI has developed Guidance on Assessment of Soil Vapour and Indoor Air Monitoring (Atlantic PIRI, 2006).
-This Tier III guidance includes a background discussion of soil vapour and indoor air monitoring issues, and provides a range of technical options, recommended approaches and technically required minimum elements for assessing this exposure pathway.
+In addition to the Tier II PSSL tables, Atlantic PIRI has developed Guidance for Vapour Intrusion Assessments (April 2019) for PHCs.
+This Tier III guidance includes a discussion of soil vapour and indoor air monitoring issues and provides screening levels for PHCs in soil vapour, sub-slab vapour and indoor air.
 Further discussion is provided in Section 3.5.2.